 The social determinants of health are those things that determine one’s health from a social point of view.
 Those who are poor or racialized, for example, often have worse health outcomes than those who are not.
 I’m currently working in Yellowknife where I am seeing this first-hand.
 Canada’s history of racism against Indigenous peoples has resulted in social, economic and cultural marginalization.
 This has a direct impact on their health.

 Grey’s Anatomy is scratching the surface of this issue.
 And they don’t go far enough.
 Much can be said from the language they use.
 I notice Meredith uses the phrase ‘institutional discrimination’ rather than systemic racism, which is more accurate.

 The irony in Grey’s Anatomy is that Meredith Grey is fired from her job for caring about her patients.
-Too often physicians can feel silenced to conduct the work of advocacy.
-We may feel pressure from the institutions that we work for.
+As healthcare professionals, we can feel silenced in our desires to conduct advocacy work.
+We may feel pressure from the institutions that we work for or our professional or governing associations.
 We may fear losing our jobs and our security, or even damaging our reputations.
 But the work of advocacy is so important.
-This is the work that can make an even greater difference than prescribing a medication.
+It is this work that can make an even greater difference than prescribing a medication.

 Overall, I’m impressed with Grey’s Anatomy for at least starting the conversation.